jcasman/new-era/README.md

 * Mankoku - 漫国 - Land of Manga

 Care to add your suggestions to the list?
 [Do a PR through GitHub](https://github.com/jcasman/new-era), and I'll merge your ideas into this list.

-_Please note, I'm, ahem, confident our ideas will be ignored._